-- The level of car parking within the masterplan area should be decided by the overall parking strategy that will emerge from the SUMP process and in line with the associated car parking management strategy.
-Public parking tariffs should be reflective of any emerging parking strategy as outlined above and developed by the SUMP. - No dedicated coach parking facility to be accommodated on masterplan lands.
+- The level of car parking within the masterplan area should be decided by the overall parking strategy as outlined above and developed by the SUMP. - No dedicated coach parking facility to be accommodated on masterplan lands.
 If required a coach set down facility could be provided. - Any car parking proposal should remain under the control of the Local Authority.